-Department of Geosciences, together with its affiliated interdepartmental programs and institutes, serves as the central focus for the earth, atmospheric, oceanographic and environmental sciences at Princeton.
-As such, the department encompasses a rich diversity of scientific expertise and initiatives that ranges, from the measurement and modeling of global climatic change to high-pressure mineral physics, and from seismic tomographic imaging of the mantle under the continents to analysis of the tectonics of Venus.
+The Department of Geosciences, together with its affiliated interdepartmental programs and institutes, serves as Princeton’s central focus for the Earth, atmospheric, oceanographic and environmental sciences.
+As such, the department encompasses a rich diversity of scientific expertise and initiatives that strive to understand Earth’s deep structure, climate, biosphere, atmosphere and oceans, landscapes, and how these systems interact and evolve over all timescales.

-Atmospheric and ocean sciences are an integral part of the department, with most of the research taking place in the Geophysical Fluid Dynamics Laboratory (GFDL).
-In addition, there are close ties with the programs in water resources in the Department of Civil and Environmental Engineering, as well as with the Princeton Environmental Institute (PEI) and the Princeton Institute for the Science and Technology of Materials (PRISM).
-We also provide the recently established computational geosciences as an interdisciplinary graduate training program in Computer and Application Sciences-PICASso.
+Atmospheric and oceanic sciences are an integral part of the department, with students typically pursuing a degree through the AOS program (a joint program with the Geophysical Fluid Dynamics Laboratory, GFDL).
+In addition, Geosciences and AOS have close ties with the programs in water resources in the Department of Civil and Environmental Engineering, as well as with the High Meadows Environmental Institute (HMEI) and the Princeton Institute for the Science and Technology of Materials (PRISM).
+We also provide computational geosciences as an interdisciplinary graduate training program.

-Graduate education within the department in general is strongly focused on research, as well as on developing a strong sense for the interdisciplinary nature of the geosciences.
+Graduate education within the department, in general, is strongly focused on research, as well as on developing a keen sense for the interdisciplinary nature of the geosciences.
 As a consequence, Princeton has been extraordinarily successful in mentoring students to move on to tenure-track positions in academia as well as leading research positions in industry or government laboratories.
-The department offers only a Doctor of Philosophy (Ph.D.) program, for which both beginning and advanced students may apply.
-The average time to graduation is five years.
+The department offers only a Doctor of Philosophy (Ph.D.) program, for which students with and without master's degrees may apply.
+The target time to graduation is five years.

-Geochemistry: Specific instruments include; two inductively-coupled plasma mass spectrometers for high-precision trace element (Thermo Element 2 ICPMS) and isotope ratio (Thermo Neptune MC ICPMS) analyses and an atomic absorption spectrometer (Perkin Elmer) for major/minor element analyses; absorption spectrometers; gas chromatographs, HPLC, and ion analyzers; infrared, ultraviolet and fluorescent spectrometers; gamma and scintillation counters; ultracentrifuges; a Cameca electron microprobe, single-crystal cameras, and an automated powder X-ray diffraction system for work at room and high temperatures; field gun emission scanning and transmission electron microscopes; dissolved- and solid-carbon analyzers; and modern wet-chemical laboratory facilities.
+Geochemistry: Specific instruments include three inductively-coupled plasma mass spectrometers for high-precision trace element (Thermo Element 2 ICPMS and Thermo iCap) and isotope ratio (Thermo Neptune MC ICPMS) analyses; microwave for rapid silicate dissolution; modern micro-XRF setup; gas chromatographs, HPLC, and ion analyzers; infrared, ultraviolet and fluorescent spectrometers; gamma and scintillation counters; ultracentrifuges; dissolved- and solid-carbon analyzers; and modern wet-chemical laboratory facilities.
 There is also a hydrothermal laboratory, including large-capacity rocking autoclaves, kinetic flow systems, optical high-pressure and high-temperature cells, and an internally heated high-pressure system.

 The Ocean Tracer Laboratory: Includes alpha detectors and scintillation detectors for measuring low levels of radon and radium radioisotopes and a high-resolution intrinsic germanium well detector for gamma ray measurement.

-Biological Oceanography Research: Focuses on carbon and nitrogen cycle processes and trace metals in the oceans.
-Instruments include controlled temperature rooms for phytoplankton and bacterial culture, epifluorescence microscopes, centrifuges, scintillation counter, gamma counter, autoclave, atomic absorption spectrometer, laminar flow hoods, trace metal clean room, Europa 20/20 mass spectrometer, automated DNA sequencer, gel documentation system, and fully equipped molecular biological laboratories for protein and nucleic acid research.
+Biological Oceanography and biogeochemistry Research: Focuses on carbon and nitrogen cycle processes and trace metals in the oceans and on land.
+Instruments include controlled temperature rooms for phytoplankton and bacterial culture, epifluorescence microscopes, centrifuges, scintillation counter, autoclave, atomic absorption spectrometer, laminar flow hoods, trace metal clean room, Europa 20/20 mass spectrometer, gas chromatographs with a variety of detectors including flame ionization, thermal conductivity, reducing compound photometer, and mass spectrometer, two Picarro cavity ring down systems, Agilent liquid chromatograph mass spectrometer, Unisense microprobe, solvent evaporation systems, gel documentation system, and fully equipped molecular biological laboratories for protein and nucleic acid research.

 Courses must be taken for a grade when the graded option is offered, and the average of the graded courses is expected to be B or higher.

+A high-quality research paper summarizing the first two years of research is required at least a week prior to taking the general exam.
 The research paper does not need to be ready for publication, but the paper should have a scholarly level close to that of a paper submitted to a peer-reviewed journal.
-The research accomplishments should indicate a reasonable level of productivity, and the interpretation should indicate knowledge of the literature and good critical thinking.
-The thesis proposal should clearly express the justification and the research plans.
-In response to questions, students should show a broad knowledge of the relevant literature, an understanding of the underlying principles, and knowledge of analytical or modeling.
+The research accomplishments should indicate a reasonable level of productivity, and the interpretation should indicate knowledge of the literature and excellent critical thinking.

 The general examination for advancement to Ph.D. candidacy is normally taken before the end of the second year of graduate work.
-The examination is designed to establish the student’s depth and breadth of knowledge in the chosen fields of specialization, acquaintance with scholarly methods of research, and the ability to organize and present research material.
-The examination is based in part on a written report submitted by the student describing the research activities undertaken during the first two years.
-A research progress report is also required near the end of the student’s first year.
+The examination is designed to establish the student’s depth and breadth of knowledge in the chosen fields of specialization, advancement in scholarly methods of research, and the ability to organize and present research material.
+The examination is based in part on the written report described above, and also contains an oral component to be carried out in front of a committee of 3-5 faculty members.

-During the general examination a student is expected to demonstrate competence and professional expertise in the geological sciences and related fields as relevant to the student's major interests.
+During the general examination a student is expected to demonstrate competence and professional expertise in the geosciences and related fields as relevant to the student's research interests and courses taken.
 Accordingly, the examination is designed to explore: (1) the student's ability to organize and conduct an original research program and to present research results and material, (2) the student's depth of knowledge in the chosen fields of specialization, and (3) breadth in the geological and related sciences.

-A typical examination consists of two parts: the research paper and thesis proposal, and the second two topics selected by the student.
-Including the break, the exam does not normally last longer than 2 hours and 30 minutes.
-The first hour of the exam covers the research paper and the thesis proposal.
-Students' presentations of their research should be no longer than 20 minutes with minimal interruptions.
-Each committee member will question the student on his or her research area.
-Then, after a short break, the second part of the exam covers the two topics selected by the student and lasts about an hour and a quarter.
-Each committee member will ask questions testing the student's general knowledge of the basic science underlying the areas of specialization and fundamental concepts in earth sciences and related disciplines.
+A typical examination consists of two parts: the research paper and thesis proposal, and two topics of expertise selected by the student.
+The exam does not normally last longer than 3 hours.
+The first half of the exam covers the research paper and the thesis proposal, beginning with a student presentation of 20 minutes length.
+Each committee member will question the student on the student's research area.
+Then, after a short break, the second part of the exam covers the two topics selected by the student.
+Each committee member will ask questions testing the student's general knowledge of the basic science underlying the areas of specialization and fundamental concepts in Earth sciences and related disciplines.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes all course work, including GEO 505/506, and the satisfactory presentation of the first-year and second-year research reports.
-It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student is earned after a student successfully completes a minimum of seven courses and passes the general examination.
+It may also be awarded to students who, for various reasons, leave the Ph.D. program, with approval from their advisory committee, provided these requirements have been met.

-Under some circumstances, a student may decide prior to the general exam that he or she does not wish to continue in the Ph.D. program but does wish to qualify for a master's degree (M.A.) from the department.
+Under some circumstances, students may decide prior to the general exam that they do not wish to continue in the Ph.D. program but does wish to qualify for a master's degree (M.A.) from the department.
 In this case, the student should discuss this option with the adviser and advisory committee well in advance.
 The general exam for an M.A. degree is similar to that for Ph.D. candidacy but will not include defense of a research plan.

-Every graduate student is required to participate in the instruction of undergraduates for at least one term (one term as a full assistant in instruction, or two terms as half time assistant in instruction) as a significant part of his or her education.
+All graduate students are required to participate in the instruction of undergraduates for at least one term (one term as a full assistant in instruction, or two terms as half-time assistant in instruction) as a significant part of their education.

-The final public oral examination is a final examination in the field of study.
-In addition to defending the dissertation, candidates are expected to respond to questions relating to the specific principles involved in their research and to questions ranging widely over related subjects.
+The final public oral examination includes a 45 minute presentation by the candidate that summarizes the dissertation.
+Candidates are then expected to respond to questions relating to their research and to wide-ranging questions about related subjects.

 The Ph.D. will be awarded once the dissertation has been approved and the final public oral has been completed.